 And remember, leave the skins on.
 Then we drained them and let them cool for just a few minutes.

 The boiled, skin-on potatoes went right onto an ungreased cookie sheet.
-Then my daughter proceeded to smash them one by one with a flat meat pounder, and by smash I mean to apply constant pressure until the individual potato is flat and pancake shaped, about ¼ inch thick.
+Then my daughter proceeded to smash them one by one with a flat meat pounder, and by smash, I meant to apply constant pressure until the individual potato was flat and pancake-shaped, about ¼ inch thick.

-You can use anything that’s flat that you can easily apply pressure to, like the bottom of a small saucepan or even another baking sheet (in which case you’d be smashing several at once).
-When all the potatoes were smashed, it sort of looked like a tray of cookies.
+You can use anything flat that you can easily apply pressure to, like the bottom of a small saucepan or even another baking sheet (in which case you’d be smashing several at once).
+When all the potatoes were smashed, it looked like a tray of cookies.

-In fact, you can prep this dish through the smashing and then refrigerate them until about an hour before serving – just drizzle the oil and pop them in the preheated oven.
-We all loved our share and enjoyed the intentional leftovers the next morning.
+You can prep this dish through the smashing and then refrigerate it until about an hour before serving - drizzle the oil and pop them in the preheated oven.
+We all loved our share and enjoyed the intentional leftovers the following day.